-There is a lot one can say about profinite groups but we shall limit ourselves to a few remarks and statements of the main results we need, deferring the proofs to Problem Set 11; see [4] for a comprehensive treatment of the subject.
+There is much one can say about profinite groups but we shall limit ourselves to a few remarks and statements of the main results we need, deferring most of the proofs to Problem Set 11.
+See [4] for a comprehensive treatment of profinite groups.

-Remark 24.12.
+Remark 26.12.
 Taking inverse limits in the category of topological groups is the same thing as taking the inverse limits in the categories of topological spaces and groups independently: the topology is the subspace topology in the product, and the group operation is the group operation in the product (defined component-wise).
-This might seem obvious, but the same statement does not apply to direct limits, where one must compute the limit in the category of topological groups, otherwise the group operation in the direct limit of the groups is not necessarily continuous under the direct limit topology; see [5].3
+This might seem obvious, but the same statement does not apply to direct limits, where one must compute the limit in the category of topological groups, otherwise the group operation in the direct limit of the groups is not necessarily continuous under the direct limit topology; see [5].2

-Remark 24.13.
-The profinite completion of G as a topological group is not necessarily the same thing as the profinite completion of G as a group (forgetting its topology); this depends on whether the original topology on G contains the profinite topology or not.
+Remark 26.13.
+The profinite completion of G as a topological group is not necessarily the same thing as the profinite completion of G as a group if we forget its topology; this depends on whether the original topology on G contains the profinite topology or not.
 In particular, a profinite group need not equal to its profinite completion as a group; the group $\operatorname{Gal}(\overline{\mathbb{Q}}/\mathbb{Q})$ endowed with the Krull topology is an example (see below).
-Profinite groups that are isomorphic to their profinite completion as groups are said to be strongly complete; this is equivalent to requiring every finite index subgroup to be open (see Corollary 24.18 below).
-It was recently proved that if G is finitely generated as a topological group (meaning it contains a finitely generated dense subgroup), then G is strongly complete [3].
+Profinite groups that are isomorphic to their profinite completions as groups are said to be strongly complete; this is equivalent to requiring every finite index subgroup to be open (see Corollary 26.18 below).
+It is known that if G is finitely generated as a topological group (meaning it contains a finitely generated dense subgroup), then G is strongly complete [3].
+This applies, for example, to $\operatorname{Gal}(\overline{\mathbb{F}}q/\mathbb{F}q)$ for any finite field \mathbb{F}q , since the q-power Frobenius automorphism generates a dense subgroup (it is thus a topological generator).